CoLRev-Environment/search-query/docs/source/query_database/submit.rst

 Questions?
 ---------------------------

-Feel free to open an issue if you are unsure about formatting, structure, or syntax: https://github.com/CoLRev-Environment/search-query/issues
+An issue may be opened for questions about formatting, structure, or syntax: https://github.com/CoLRev-Environment/search-query/issues